-Holidays can be stressful for blended families – even without the added challenge of a pandemic.
+Holidays can be stressful for blended families.
 Parents may need to follow court orders while being flexible and using common sense.
 Communication with the other parent is essential, especially if someone is sick.
 Now’s the time to avoid the blame game and do what’s in the best interest of the children.
 Try these tips for making the season bright for the entire family:

 Plan Your Holidays Early

 Plan your holidays early with the other parent(s) and families.
 Be open and honest about upcoming holiday events and time sharing.

 - Include the children in planning so they feel involved and like they belong.

 - Create a written plan for travel itineraries and multiple celebrations.

 - Create proposed menus and dinner times to ease stress and anxiety.